 - King & Spalding is a charter member of, and provides ongoing legal support to, the Atlanta Legal Diversity Consortium, an Atlanta non-profit organization whose mission is to enhance the diversity of the legal profession.
 Sam Matchett, Chairman of the firm’s Diversity Committee, was the President.

-- Partner Harold Franklin is the past President and current Historian of the Gate City Bar Association, the oldest African-American bar association in the state of Georgia.
+- Partner Harold Franklin is a past President of the Gate City Bar Association, Georgia’s oldest and largest historically African-American bar association.

 Activities and Support for Law Students